Huri (Ainu legendary bird): Sumunkur Ainu

 Another narrative set in antiquity holds that the ancestors of the Sumunkur Ainu, while children, were assaulted by the huri bird (the Sumunkur represent the Ainu of the Pacific Coast, from Iburi to northern Hidaka).
-The story remembers that Hokkaido at the time was divided into two land masses, east an west.
+The story remembers that Hokkaido at the time was divided into two land masses, east and west.
 The goddess Kamuy Kakkemat (Note: カッケマッ Kakkemat signifies "lady, gentlewoman".) who was ancestor of the western isle on the Sea of Japan coast traveled to the western/northern isle Porosir mosir ("land of the great mountain"), (Note: There is also an actual Mount Poroshiri.) and arriving upon Mount Yūbari, she saw the giant bird huri known to be so large its wing span could block the sun and darken the land.
 The bird was struggling with what appeared to be flames, but when the goddess shooed the bird away, it turned out the bird had been pinning down a boy and a girl underfoot.
 The children had come from a place called Shiriya to gather clams.
 They grew up to become the founders of Sumunkur Ainu.
 (Note: Reprinted in (Nihon Densetsu Taikei 1985) which states that the locality where the legend was passed down is uncertain, whereas (Nihon Mukashibanashi Tsūkan 1989) classifies this as a Hidaka legend.)